pyxem/kikuchipy/doc/contributing.rst

 Making changes
 ==============

-kikuchipy's git branch model is the Gitflow Workflow (`original blog post
+kikuchipy's git branch model is similar to the Gitflow Workflow (`original blog post
 <https://nvie.com/posts/a-successful-git-branching-model/>`_).
 This means that if you
 are adding a new feature, branch off of ``develop``, and if you are fixing a bug, branch off of ``main`` instead.